 The Connection between Coffee and Gluten Sensitivity

 Dairy is the most common cross-reactive food to those with gluten issues, because of its casein proteins.
-But coffee also contains problematic proteins and the cross reaction to coffee has actually been found to be one of the most severe.
+But coffee also contains problematic proteins and the cross-reaction to coffee has actually been found to be one of the most severe.

 In 2013, Aristo Vojdani and Igal Tarash published a study in Food and Nutritional Sciences that examined the cross-reactivity of coffee.
 What the researchers found was that highly-processed coffees, such as instant coffee and popular ground coffees, produced the most cross-reactivity in test subjects.
 Gluten-free instant coffee is one of the most processed forms of coffee that you can drink.